• Femodette is a combined oral contraceptive pill taken by women to prevent pregnancy.

 Femodette is a contraceptive pill, it will not protect you from contracting sexually transmitted infections.
 In order to protect yourself during intercourse, wearing a condom is an essential precaution.
 Femodette must be taken as instructed for it to be an effective pregnancy inhibitor.

-Each Femodette pill is marked with a day of the week; it is important to begin the course of administration by taking the pill corresponding with the day of the week.
+Each Femodette pill is marked with a day of the week; it is important to begin the course of administration by taking the pill corresponding to the day of the week.
 One pill must be taken per day for 21 days, ensuring that the pill is taken at a consistent time each day and that you do not miss any days.
 The pills must not be chewed, swallow whole with water if required.
 It is crucial to begin the next 21 pill course promptly after the 7 day pill abstinence period, thus, we suggest allowing ample time ahead when ordering Femodette online.

 Each box of Femodette contains 21 white sugar-coated tablets with 20 micrograms of the oestrogen ethinylestradiol, and 75 micrograms of the progestogen gestodene.
 Femodette also contains other ingredients which should be considered, including: